jaredlwong/custom-html-jaredlwong-github-io/_posts/2014-09-17-what-happens-when-you-type-ls.md

 Now we'll answer our last two questions by exploring a typical *nix filesystem.

 First, both files and directories have an associated inode and data.
 An inode is simply the metadata for the file or directory.
-The data for a file is the file contents, however the data for a directory is the name of a file inside that directory and the file's corresponding inode number.
+The data inside a file is the file's contents.
+The data for a directory is an array of directory entries.

-The data for a directory is simply and array of directory entries.
+Each directory entry holds the name of a file inside that directory and the file's corresponding inode number.

 In xv6, this is the definition for a directory entry: